ElyesKhechine/tunsa-ai-car-and-pool-detection-from-satellite-imagery/README.md

 ## Project Scope

-Conducted from July 7, 2022, to July 10, 2022, the project was undertaken by members of TUNSA's AI team, and involved research, implementation, and optimization phases.
+The project was conducted by members of TUNSA's AI team from July 7, 2022, to July 10, 2022.
+It involved research, implementation, and optimization phases.

 ## Technical Details